High-valent iron

-High-valent iron commonly denotes compounds and intermediates in which iron is found in a formal oxidation state > 3 that show a number of bonds > 6 with a coordination number ≤ 6.
-The term is rather uncommon for hepta-coordinate compounds of iron.
-It has to be distinguished from the terms hypervalent and hypercoordinate, as high-valent iron compounds neither necessarily violate the 18-electron rule nor necessarily show coordination numbers > 6.
+High-valent iron commonly denotes compounds and intermediates in which iron is found in a formal oxidation state > +3 that show a number of bonds > 6 with a coordination number ≤ 6.
 The ferrate(VI) ion [FeO4]2− was the first structure in this class synthesized.
 The synthetic compounds discussed below contain highly oxidized iron in general, as the concepts are closely related.

 Oxoiron compounds

-Oxoferryl species are commonly proposed as intermediates in catalytic cycles, especially biological systems in which O2 activation is required.
-Diatomic oxygen has a high reduction potential (E0 = 1.23 V), but the first step required to harness this potential is a thermodynamically unfavorable one electron reduction E0 = -0.16 V. This reduction occurs in nature by the formation of a superoxide complex in which a reduced metal is oxidized by O2.
-The product of this reaction is a peroxide radical that is more readily reactive.
-A widely applicable method for the generation of high-valent oxoferryl species is the oxidation with iodosobenzene: